Background pattern

 How often can you use Postinor

 You should only use Postinor in emergency situations and never as a regular contraceptive method.
-If you use Postinor more than once during the same menstrual cycle, its effectiveness is lower and you may experience changes in your menstrual cycle (period).
+If you use Postinor more than once during the same menstrual cycle, its effectiveness is reduced, and you may experience changes in your menstrual cycle (period).

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant, breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.

 Pregnancy